Jay4BioPZ/adarescueteam-beerquest/story.md

 ### Conclusion
 To conclude, we present our final report to the IBL.
+Indeed, we have seen that glutenfree beers are less appreciated than conventional beers.This lead us to investigate why do gluten-free beer drinkers continue to drink them.
+We found that these consumers mostly are not allergic to gluten since they consume also conventional beers.
+So we investigated what drives them to drink glutenfree beers.
+Our hypothesis was that these persons were in fact the "BOBO"s, who drink glutenfree beers to distinguish themselves from other people in the society.
+To access if glutenfree users were indeed BOBO, we made a text analysis to evaluate the fanciness of the vocabolary used by glutenfree users.

-Indeed, we did find a particulaity of gluten-free users compared to their conventional counterparts, however, we can not conclude with certainty that that difference was due to the actions of the Bobos.
+Finally, We did find a particulaity of gluten-free users compared to their conventional counterparts, however, we can not conclude with certainty that that difference was due to the actions of the Bobos.